 Job vacancies are noted as either Federal Work Study (FWS), Regular Employment, or either.
 Regular jobs are open to any eligible BGSU student.
 If you have FWS eligibility, you can work at a FWS or a Regular job.
 Jobs posted as "FWS-ONLY" require that you must have FWS eligibility to accept a position in that department.
 Some departments hire only students with Federal Work Study eligibility.

 Most students work 12-15 hours per week, but it depends on the job and your class schedule.
 Job postings list the exact or total weekly hours required for the job.
 Some jobs are flexible, others require that you work specific hours or shifts.
 Jobs are available to fit nearly every student class schedule.
 Most administrative offices are open Monday through Friday, 8 a.m. to 5 p.m.
 Libraries, computer labs, residence halls, and the recreation center have extended hours, so there are opportunities for evening and weekend employment.
 During your interview, be sure to discuss the work hours.
 Once hired, you will arrange your work schedule with your supervisor.

-Beginning hourly wages start at the state minimum wage of $8.10 (as of January 2015) and higher, depending on the job and the duties required.
+Beginning hourly wages usually start at the state minimum wage and go higher, depending on the job and the duties required.
 Some positions are paid on a contractual basis.
 Students typically earn raises for good performance.
 Students are paid every other Friday (with exceptions for certain holidays) and paychecks are deposited electronically into students’ savings or checking accounts.
 Students’ paycheck details are available in MyBGSU under Employee Self Service.